Chad | Side

 1

-Bring 5 cups of water to a boil in a heavy-bottomed pot.
-Mix 1 cup of millet flour with 1 cup of cold water to make a slurry.
-Pour the slurry into the boiling water, stirring constantly.
+Bring most of the water to a boil in a heavy pot.
+In a bowl, mix 1 cup of millet flour with 1 cup cold water until smooth.

 2